camelinaction/camelinaction2/chapter12/riderautoparts-partner-karaf/ReadMe.md

     feature:install chapter12-riderautoparts-partner-karaf

-Then wait a while, and if all is okay you should see a Camel application if you type
+Then wait a while.
+Despite Karaf being a dynamic container its a good idea to restart Karaf because we install a whole lot of stuff in one goal which can cause it to not work.

     camel:context-list